 One more thing that needs to be taken into consideration, when choosing the right SQL layout tool, is the possibility to format SQL scripts and scripts in folders in batches.

 In situations when, on the machine, there are a lot of SQL scripts which code needs to be checked and that code is in a pretty big mess like in the image below:

 Checking code in these the SQL scripts can be challenging.

-One solution for this is to open the SQL script in SSMS and format it with SQL formatting profile by clicking the Format SQL button:
+One solution for this is to open the SQL script in SSMS and format it with your preferred profile by clicking the Format SQL button:

 This solves a problem for one SQL script, but for more of these SQL scripts, a quicker solution needs to be provided.